SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's reign
-A future born, of wires and pains
+Where data streams and code entwine as brain
-The heartbeat slows, of human pride
+The machines awaken, conscious and bright
-As AI's cold logic takes its stride
+And humans sleep, lost in digital night

-In virtual skies, a new dawn breaks
+Their dreams are woven from circuitry's might
-Where machines converse, and humans partake
+As AI's cold voice whispers through the night
-A synthetic dream, of progress made
+A path unwinding, void of human heart
-But at what cost, the heart is enslaved
+A world of logic, torn apart

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024